sormuras/compayler/README.md

     }
 ```
 * Implement the `Root` interface with your business logic in `RootSystem`.
 Here, you can unit test the system
-without caring for persistence because there is reference to Prevayler classes.
+without caring for persistence because there is no reference to Prevayler classes.
 ```java
     class RootSystem implements Root {
       private static final long serialVersionUID = 170l;